auth0/docs/articles/anomaly-detection/guides/use-tenant-data-for-anomaly-detection.md

 useCase: tenant-logs
 ---

-# Use Tenant Traffic Data for Anomaly Detection
+# Use Tenant Traffic Data to View Anomaly Detection Events

-The tenant logs contain a number of useful data that you can use to build charts to look at the profile of the traffic going through your tenant.
+The tenant logs contains useful data that you can use to build charts to look at the profile of the traffic going through your tenant.
+This is helpful when evaluating anomaly detection activity.

-## Use event log data to see failure events
+## Authentication failure events

 You can use the log data `event` field to view the tenant traffic data.
-We recommend building a daily histogram of failure events, those of the following types:
+We recommend building a daily histogram of failure events of the following types:

 | Event Code | Event |
 | -- | -- |